What to Consider When Buying a Business

 • Much of the legwork needed to jump-start has already been done

-• A built-in track record which makes it easier for getting financing
+• A built-in track record that makes it easier to get financing

 • Reduces time and cost associated with building a new startup